ENENE15/optcg_WL_script/README.md

-OPTCG Win/Loss and Ranking tracker using Bandai TCG+ (Works on Chrome browser only)
+OPTCG Win/Loss and Ranking tracker using Bandai TCG+ (Works on Windows OS + Chrome browser only)

 How to use: